Liu Shan Bang: Revolt

 On 18 February 1857, Liu Shan Bang embarked 600 Chinese rebels in large cargo boats at Tondong, Bau District.
 A Malay trader encountered the Chinese in the afternoon before they started the attack.
 The trader was allowed to pass after he told them that he must warn his own family so they would not be frightened.
 The Malay trader then informed another trader named Gapur and Datu Bandar.
 Both of them were skeptical.
 Datu Bandar decided not to trouble the Rajah who was unwell and decided to inform the Rajah the next morning.

 The Chinese rebels traveled quietly along the Sarawak River and arrived in Kuching just after midnight.
 Then they divided themselves into two groups.
 One party was sent to attack the stockades while the rest of them hid in a small creek (a small river stream) named "Sungei Bedil" above the James Brooke residence.
 James Brooke was reading in his own personal library.
 James Brooke stayed together with a Malay boy at that time.
 About 100 Chinese men crept out from the creek and attacked Brooke's residence from the front and back of the house.
 James Brooke was alerted to the sounds of shouts and yells at night.
 James fired a few shots into the Chinese attackers above him in futile.
 James then called along his Malay boy and crept to the bathroom.
 He and the boy then rushed out of the house.
 However, he encountered nobody on the lawn.
 He then dived into the muddy Kuching River and escaped to the other side.
 James later received help from his escaping officers, Dayaks and Malays.
 The James Brooke residence, including his personal library was later burnt down by the Chinese.

 Five Europeans were killed and properties were burnt, and the town in disarray, with most Europeans sheltering in the grounds of the Anglican Church.
 The rebels mistook a 17-year-old boy as the White Rajah, beheaded him and paraded his head on a pole around the town.

 The next morning, the Chinese paraded the streets.
-Liu Shan Bang sat in the James Brooke's chair in the Court House.

-However, the insurgents did not want to assume the government; they offered it to Helms the manager of the Borneo Company and another trader called Ruppell, with the Datu Bandar administering the Malays, and withdrew upriver.
+Liu Shan Bang sat in the James Brooke's chair in the courthouse.
+Liu appointed Helms, the manager of the Borneo Company and Rupell, a trader, to administer the foreign quarter, with the Datu Bandar administering the Malay community.
+However, after a day in Kuching, Liu learnt that James Brooke was still alive.
+Realising that James Brooke would team up with his nephew Charles Brooke to organise a bigger expedition team against them, Liu withdrew to Bau on 24 February 1857.
+On the way to Bau, Liu's team was attacked by a small group of Rajah's Malay supporters.